runtimeverification/javamop/docs/JavaMOPAgentUsage.md

 ### Example of Building an Agent

-Furthermore, assume there are two .mop files: `A.mop` and `B.mop` in the current directory and nothing else.
-We can generate a JavaMOP agent monitoring properties in those specifications by executing the following commands:
+Assuming only two .mop files, `A.mop` and `B.mop`, exist in the current directory, a JavaMOP agent to monitor the properties specified in these ```.mop``` files can be generated as follows:

 1. ```git clone https://github.com/runtimeverification/javamop.git```